ArcturusNavigation/arcturus_nix/README.md

 Run the following in a Bash shell on a Linux-based system to build individual Python nodes (simulations and nodes requiring YOLO models will not work).
 Use this if you want to be on the bleeding edge of development, build code fast and cut through bloat, and get a taste of [NixOS god complex](https://www.reddit.com/r/NixOS/comments/kauf1m/dealing_with_post_nixflake_god_complex/).
-Note full reproducibility is not guaranteed (yet), but this environment is still quite reproducible and dependency specifications and environment setup is much clearer and easier to change in Nix than in a Docker container.
+Full reproducibility is [theoretically guaranteed](https://github.com/ArcturusNavigation/fish-n-ships), and dependency specifications, environment setup, and the like are much clearer and easier to change in Nix than in a Docker container.

 Do not use this if you don't like Linux, hate Nix, don't like cutting edge technology, and don't want to be part of the software revolution.
 You can [run from Nix](https://github.com/ArcturusNavigation/arcturus_docker), but [you can't hide](https://www.reddit.com/r/Nix/comments/19a2vqq/anyone_else_replacing_docker_compose_with_nix/).